Church Giving Statistics

 6. Christians these days give 2.5% of their income, which is less than how much they gave in the past.

 During the Great Depression, they gave a higher share of 3.3%.
 Only 1% of Households making over $75,000 contribute with tithing amounts of at least 10% of their income.
 Christian church charity statistics demonstrate that 17% of American households currently give less than they used to in local church donations.
 For 7% of regular churchgoers, the amounts donated dropped by 20%.

-About 23% of American pastors, and 1 in 5 (21%) churches use Twitter.
+About 23% of American pastors and one in five (21%) churches use Twitter.
 The platform’s users redirect 700% more visitors to donation pages on Giving Tuesday compared to other days.
 Around 55% of Twitter users engaging with churches and nonprofits end up taking actions like online tithing or donating.